 Electric Deadbolt Locks

-Magnetic locks (maglocks) consist of an armature and electromagnet plate that locks a door automatically when it closes.
-Maglocks work by attaching the armature plate to a door and an electromagnet to a door frame.
-Currents passing through the electromagnet device naturally attract an armature plate that keeps the door shut.
-Unlike electric strike locks, however, maglocks have no interconnecting components and may be unsuitable for extremely high security situations.
-In addition, bypassing an electromagnetic lock by interrupting its power supply is entirely possible.
-High-traffic business/office environments, for example, would benefit significantly from being secured with maglocks due to their easy and immediate operation and durability.
+Also known as magnetic locks and maglocks, these consist of an armature and electromagnet plate that locks a door automatically when it closes.
+They work by attaching the armature plate to a door and an electromagnet to a door frame.
+Electric currents passing through the electromagnet component naturally attract an armature plate to keep the door shut.
+This type of lock is particularly well suited for automatic sliding doors.

 Magnetic Shear Locks

 Home or business owners wanting an aesthetically attractive, fail-safe security system should consider dual-voltage (24 or 12 volt DC), magnetic shear locks.
-Suitable for aluminum, timber or armour-plated glass doors, magnetic shear locks offer features that ensure a door is immediately locked when the door is shut or released.
+Suitable for aluminum, wood or glass doors, the locking mechanism is more compact and can be completely concealed inside the door.
+The mechanism is similar to that of an electromagnetic lock and ensures that a door is immediately locked when shut.
 Ideal for double-swinging doors, shear maglocks are constructed to be morticed into the frame and door and may be fitted vertically or horizontally.